sean-yeoh/simple_spark/README.md

     require 'simple_spark'

-THe simplest version of the client is to just provide your [API key from SparkPost](https://app.sparkpost.com/account/credentials)
+The simplest version of the client is to just provide your [API key from SparkPost](https://app.sparkpost.com/account/credentials)

     client = SimpleSpark::Client.new('your_api_key')